 Click Create Secret to create a new secret.
-Once you create the secret you won’t be able to edit it or see the secret data again.
+Once you create the secret, you won’t be able to edit it or see the secret data again.

-Assign a unique name to the service and set its value.
+Assign a unique name to the secret and set its value.
 You can optionally define a permission label so that other users have permission to use this secret.
 Also note that a service and secret must have the same permission label (or both must have no permission label at all) in order to be used together.